 Robert Eggers

-Robert Egger’s Viking epic isn’t like the light-feathered and good-natured Viking movies or TV shows of recent years.
-It feeds off the violent nature true to history, as well as the nordic mythology that surrounds the characters and world.
-Alexander Skarsgard gives a perfect performance as Amleth, who has to watch his Uncle take everything from him as a kid, his father included.
-Obsessed with a vengeance, his quest takes him into uncharted territories, where he meets Anya Taylor-Joy’s Olga.
-Love awaits him, but of course, he cannot forgive and forget, and as he feels his life propels him, Amleth moves in sheep’s clothing to slowly get his revenge in one of 2022’s biggest epics.
+Robert Eggers’ Viking epic isn’t anything like the light-feathered, good-natured Viking stories of recent years.
+It feeds on historical brutality and the Norse mythology shaping its world.
+Alexander Skarsgård is terrific as Amleth, who watches his uncle take everything from him as a child—including his father.
+Consumed by vengeance, his quest leads him to Anya Taylor-Joy’s Olga.
+Love awaits him, but he cannot forgive, and destiny pulls him forward.
+Amleth moves in sheep’s clothing, inching toward revenge in one of 2022’s biggest epics.

 – Dylan Blight